 Bill Would Provide Temporary Teaching Certificates to Qualified Military Spouses

-TRENTON – In an effort to support military families and ease their transition into New Jersey, Senators Linda R. Greenstein and Jim Beach have sponsored legislation that would allow qualified military spouses to teach in New Jersey while completing additional requirements for teacher certification.
-The Senate Education Committee today unanimously approved this legislation.
+TRENTON – Legislation sponsored by Senators Linda R. Greenstein and Jim Beach that would support military families and ease their transition into New Jersey by allowing qualified military spouses to teach in New Jersey schools while completing additional requirements for teacher certification received final approval today in the General Assembly.

 According to the US Department of Defense, 26 percent of military spouses are unemployed and currently seeking work – which is more than three times the national unemployment rate.
 Additionally, one-third of all military spouses work in a field that requires state licensure with teaching being the most common occupation for a military spouse.